Stormwater utility fee

 Who is charged this fee?
 All owners of developed property in Fort Worth are charged a user fee for stormwater services.
 This includes residential property owners, businesses, apartment complexes, public facilities, city owned facilities and churches.

 How is this fee determined?
 The stormwater fee is calculated based on the amount of hard surface on your property.
 If you own a single-family residence, your property is placed in one of four tiers depending on the livable square footage of your home and the number of garage spaces you have, according to the Appraisal District database.
-The current fees for single-family properties range from $2.70 per month for small homes with limited parking to $10.80 per month for large homes with parking for several vehicles.
+The fees effective January 2020 for single-family properties range from $2.88 per month for small homes with limited parking to $11.50 per month for large homes with parking for several vehicles.

 |Tier||Garage Capacity (Number of Spaces)||Living Area (Square Feet)||Monthly Rates